TORCH-Consortium/MAGMA/docs/docker_execution.md

 And here are the contents of the following files

-- `experiment-name.yml` => You could name it as per your convenience etc
+- `experiment-1.yml` => You could name it as per your convenience.
+Here's a sample params yaml file

 ```yaml
 input_samplesheet: "/full/path/to/samplesheet.csv"